 If the HubSpot form you've embedded on an external page isn't working, is getting cut off, or doesn't look correct, confirm that the embed code on your external page is correct.

-- In your HubSpot account, navigate to Marketing > Files and Templates > Files.
+- In your HubSpot account, navigate to Marketing > Lead Capture > Forms.

 - Click the name of the form.